newatoms/beta/projects/science-of-images/post.md

 Because the process was documented and each image was rationalised, the next person to attempt the task could pick up where she left off rather than starting from the beginning.

 Especially if you’re collaborating on content, it’s important to be able to rationalise your images.
 With all the brain power we can muster (and that of people much smarter than us), we are trying to create contexts for our writing that people actually want to enter.
 Saying: “the image is beautiful and nice” just won’t cut it.
 Maybe just ask yourself: Are pictures of cappuccinos and laptops on desks worth a thousand words?

+---

+Want to know more about what makes an image interesting?
+Read [Ten Tips for Making Interesting Images](https://medium.com/@caitlinwinner/ten-tips-for-making-interesting-images-19a59bd2eea2#.squ547nli) from @caitlinwinner.